tashan-kiru/carDealershipRDBMS/README.md

-## carDealershipRDBMS
+## carHire RDBMS

 # Overview
-This is part of a group project was developed as part of a university SQLite unit and focuses on designing and implementing a relational database system for a car dealership / vehicle hire business.
+This is part of a group project was developed as part of a university SQLite unit and focuses on designing and implementing a relational database system for a vehicle hire business.
 Whilst given a scenario of a real-world business and how it would function, the use of database normalisation, referential integrity, constraints, and triggers accurately reflects the criteria of the scenario and models how a RDBMS would be applied in the real world.
 The schema supports personal and company clients, vehicle bookings and hires, depots, pricing tariffs, insurance, invoicing, and operational constraints

 # Key Features of the Schema
 The schema includes various features including: